peter201943/microrts/README.md

 # Light Rush Rules Based Agent

 # Assigns the above rules these conditions
-doTrainWorker   :   idle Base       have Base     ~ have Worker     afford Worker doBuildBase     :   idle Worker     have Worker   ~ have Base       afford Base doBuildBarracks :   have Worker     have Base     ~ have Barracks   afford Barracks doHarvest       :   idle Worker     have Base doTrainLight    :   idle Barracks   afford Light doAttack        :   idle Light
+doTrainWorker   :   is Base         idle Base     ~ have Worker     afford Worker doBuildBase     :   is Worker       idle Worker   ~ have Base       afford Base doBuildBarracks :   is Worker       have Base     ~ have Barracks   afford Barracks doHarvest       :   is Worker       idle Worker     have Base doTrainLight    :   is Barracks     idle Barracks   afford Light doAttack        :   is Light        idle Light
 ```